Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

-We now study a higher but discrete version of the Fock-Rosly Poisson structure, and see how it helps in defining the quantum deformation of the measureable sections $\mathscr{A}^{\Gamma^2}$ of 2-graph states.
-We shall see how the data of the 2-Chern-Simons action deforms these coproduct structures, and in particular equips $\mathsf{Hilb}^\text{hrm}(\mathbb{G})$ with the structures of a \textbf{Hopf measureable category}.
-The use of Hopf categories to construct 4d TQFTs is not a new concept \cite{Crane:1994ty,Pfeiffer2007,Baez:1995xq}, but we provide here an explicit construction from the underlying 4d topological 2-Chern-Simons action.
+We now study a higher but discrete version of the Fock-Rosly Poisson structure, and see how it helps in defining the quantum deformation of the measureable sections "$\C_q(\mathbb{G}^{\Gamma})$" modelling the 2-graph operators.
+We shall see how the data of the 2-Chern-Simons action deforms these coproduct structures, and in particular equips $\C_q(\mathbb{G}^{\Gamma})$ with the structures of a \textbf{Hopf measureable cocategory}.
+The use of Hopf (co)categories to construct 4d TQFTs is not a new concept \cite{Crane:1994ty,Pfeiffer2007,Baez:1995xq}, but we provide here an explicit construction from the underlying 4d topological 2-Chern-Simons action.